 We also used the first oblique track to evaluate the minimum longitudinal photo overlap to efficiently capture the bank relief.
 The photo overlap along the river is a function of the UAV speed and distance to the bank, for a given maximum photo sampling frequency, which in the case of the deployed UAV is one every 2 seconds.
-Then, flying at 2 m/s along track 1 resulted in 20 photo overlaps for the most retreated areas and 16 for those zones with least bank retreat, which corresponds to 95% and 93.7% image overlap, respectively.
+Then, flying at 2 m/s along track 1 resulted in 20 photo overlaps for the most retreated areas and 16 for those zones with least bank retreat.
 Afterwards in the processing phase, we successively selected a decreasing number of overlaps by twos that resulted in four DSMs.
 These were test 1a when using all photos from track 1 (which is the same set as the aforementioned test 1), test 1b when using half of them, and so forth for test 1c and test 1d (see Table 1).